Islands near Seoul, South Korea

 Duration from Seoul: 1.5 hours

-2. Wolmido – theme park with thrilling rides
+2. Wolmido – Theme park with thrilling rides

 Image credit: @luv_luv_it

-Image credit: @meteorluv
+Image credit: @by.heeyeon

 Rides include the two-storey Viking Ship and 115-metre Ferris Wheel – sure to get that adrenaline pumping.
 There are also bumper cars and carousels, for those who don’t enjoy thrill rides.

-Image credit: @sophsoph05
+Image credit: @zurnal_kim

 Once you’re done, calm yourself down at Wolmi Traditional Park.
 Aside from the luscious gardens, you’ll also find serene ponds and a Bukchon house similar to the ones you’d find at the Bukchon Hanok Village.